Toyota Belta: Malaysia

 The second generation Vios was unveiled in Kuala Lumpur, Malaysia on 5 October 2007, two weeks ahead of its official launch on 19 October 2007.
-The Vios is powered exclusively by the 1NZ-FE 1.5 L four-cylinder engine with VVT-i, which included a redesigned air intake and exhaust system to improve low to mid-range torque.
+The Vios is powered exclusively by the same 1NZ-FE 1.5 L four-cylinder engine with VVT-i used in the old Vios, but included a redesigned air intake and exhaust system to improve low to mid-range torque.
 It was also fitted with the Super ECT four-speed automatic with the same gear ratios as its predecessor, but with improved programming for the transmission control unit.
 Electric power steering was offered in place of the hydraulic system in its predecessor.

 The second generation Vios was made available in four trim levels for the Malaysian market: J, E, G and S.

 The J is the base version.
 It was initially unavailable at the Malaysian Vios launch in October 2007, but was introduced on 1 July 2008, offering a choice of either 5-speed manual or 4-speed automatic transmissions.

 The E and G differ mostly in terms of equipment levels and are mechanically identical, both sharing the 4-speed Super ECT transmission.

 The S is an addition featuring cosmetic enhancements, including a front bumper spoiler, side skirts, rear skirt and a bootlid spoiler.
 The interior received a dark grey/black trim treatment and an Optitron meter with a multi-information display, as opposed to the E and G trims' conventional backlit display.
 The S trim was the most expensive Vios variant.
 On 17 June 2009, UMW Toyota launched the Vios 1.5 TRD Sportivo which effectively replaced the S trim.
 It featured a body kit, Enkei wheels, various interior trim improvements and an optional sports suspension kit.

 On 15 April 2010, the Vios received a facelift in Malaysia, offering mostly cosmetic improvements.
 The Vios TRD Sportivo was updated on 29 June 2011, featuring a redesigned grille, unique alloy wheels and leather seats.
 Another new grade positioned between G and TRD Sportivo called the G Limited was also introduced offering a body kit, 15-inch alloy wheels and leather seats.
 The Vios was updated on 21 June 2012 in response to Honda Malaysia's facelift of the fifth generation City, with appearance changes without significant mechanical improvements.

 All model grades included ABS with EBD and BA at the October 2007 launch, but the E trim was only offered with a single driver's airbag, whereas the G and S trims had an additional passenger airbag.
 The J trim had no airbags at all upon its July 2008 launch, but was nonetheless offered with ABS + EBD and BA.
 The J trim later received a driver's airbag in its 2010 facelift and a front passenger airbag in its 2012 update.

 The Malaysian Vios was assembled locally by ASSB, a subsidiary of UMW Toyota, in Shah Alam, Selangor.
 The Vios has since become the best selling non-national badged vehicle in Malaysia, achieving record sales in 2012.